How to make money as a teenager in the UK

 How can teens manage their money?

 Money from part-time jobs can also be paid straight into a GoHenry account.
 This is a safe and secure way for teens to get their wages.
-A GoHenry card means they don't have to remember to pay money into the bank or carry cash around with them when they are out.
+A GoHenry teen debit card means they don't have to remember to pay money into the bank or carry cash around with them when they are out.

 It's a convenient way to be paid as once the money is in their account, they can use their GoHenry card to pay for items online, in-store, or withdraw cash from an ATM.
 They can also set up saving pots and track their weekly and monthly incomings and outgoings via the GoHenry app.